Murder of Muriel Drinkwater

 The murder of Muriel Drinkwater (Llofruddiaeth Muriel Drinkwater), also known as the Little Red Riding Hood murder, is an unsolved 1946 child murder case from Wales.
 Drinkwater, a 12-year-old schoolgirl, was raped and shot in the woods in Penllergaer, Swansea.
 It is one of the oldest active cold cases in the United Kingdom.
-In 2008, a DNA profile of the suspect was extracted from her clothes, possibly the oldest sample in the world to be successfully extracted in a murder investigation.
+In 2008, a DNA profile of the suspect was extracted from Drinkwater's clothes, possibly the oldest sample in the world to be successfully extracted in a murder investigation.
 In 2019, the DNA was used to rule out notorious Welsh murderer Harold Jones as a suspect.

+The police found one of the case's murder weapons, a World War I-era Colt .45 pistol.
+Policemen from Glamorgan, assisted by the 169th Bomb Disposal Unit, used a metal detector to search for a second weapon suspected to have been used, but never located it.